feldera/feldera/docs/contributors/compiler.md

       Emit a JSON file containing the schema of all views and tables involved -o
       Output file; stdout if null
+    -q
+      Quiet: do not print warnings
+      Default: false
 $ ./sql-to-dbsp x.sql -o ../temp/src/lib.rs
 ```